vrp17/Blog-Web/README.md

 # Blog Application

 ## Description
-Blog Application is an application where user can add a new blog, edit it, delete it as well as view other blogs and make changes in them.

-Application uses LocalStorage, the localStorage object stores data with no expiration date.
-The data will not be deleted when the browser is closed, and will be available when the user comes again.
+A Blog Application is a platform where users can create, edit, delete, and view blogs.
+This application utilizes LocalStorage for persistent data storage, ensuring that user-generated content remains intact even after the browser is closed.
+This functionality guarantees that blog entries are available and can be accessed whenever the user returns to the application.

 ## Stacks Used
 * HTML & CSS